FMLA & Protected Leaves

 If you are an employee in California, there are a number of labor and California leave laws in place to protect you.
 In fact, California has even more protected leave laws than most of the country.

 In addition to protected leaves that apply nationally, eligible employees in California have the right to take time off work for multiple reasons.
 These can include pregnancy-related disabilities, to donate an organ or bone marrow, to help sick relatives, to serve in the military, or to deal with family, medical, or personal matters.

-If an employer refuses you paid or unpaid medical leave due to a serious health condition of you or a family member, that employer is in direct violation of the CFRA and you need a lawyer that will protect your employee rights.
+If an employer refuses you paid or unpaid medical or sick leave due to a serious health condition of you or a family member, that employer is in direct violation of the CFRA.
+When this happens, you need a team of protected leave lawyers that will protect your employee rights.

-What Do California Leave Laws Protect You From?
+What Do California’s Leave Laws Protect You From?

 Employees have certain personal needs that must be considered by their employers.
 California Laws were developed with the needs of the employee in mind.
 The state of California has some of the most generous leave laws in the country, making California employees some of the most protected employees in the nation in terms of taking time off work.
 The typical California employer will likely have to abide by most of these laws.
 The following are some of the leaves available to eligible California employees under state and federal laws:

-- Victims of Domestic Abuse, Sexual Assault and Stalking
+Victims of Domestic Abuse, Sexual Assault, and Stalking Leave

 - Wrongful termination

 - Intimidation by your employer